Aerial view of Midway Utah with green fields and snow-capped Wasatch Range mountains in the distance

 • Your budget is under $800K and you want more options

-• You value a tight-knit community and a real town center
+• You value a tight-knit community and a genuine town center

 Right for You?